-- 6. The range of teaching methods fall into the following loose categories: - Studio Teaching takes place in dedicated studio-base rooms and is a practice highly valued by students on creative courses.
-It is felt that this practice contributes substantially to their independence as learners. - Lectures and/or presentations by members of academic staff or visitors from outside the University. - Seminars or discussion groups set up to discuss issues arising from lectures or from work in progress by the group members.
-These can involve presentations by individual students to the group, which may be assessed for content and delivery. - Group Critiques occur mid-way or at the end of projects or modules.
+The range of teaching methods fall into the following loose categories:

+• Studio Teaching takes place in dedicated studios and is a practice highly valued by students on creative courses.
+It is felt that this practice contributes substantially to their independence as learners

+• Lectures and/or presentations by members of academic staff or visitors from outside the University.

+• Seminars or discussion groups set up to discuss issues arising from lectures or from work in progress by the group members.
+These can involve presentations by individual students to the group, which may be assessed for content and delivery.

+• Group Critiques occur mid-way or at the end of projects or modules.
 Students present their work to the group of staff and students for discussion, for assessment purposes or to review progress.
-Active participation in critiques is encouraged and is a valuable opportunity to develop confidence in presentation and communication skills. - Tutorials are set up to enable individuals to discuss their work with members of staff.
+Active participation in critiques is encouraged and is a valuable opportunity to develop confidence in presentation and communication skills.

+• Teamworking is an important part of the design process and it is important that students have experience of working in and managing teams.
+Several modules require teamworking.
+Pre selected teams are established by the teaching staff or student group according to the requirements of the module descriptor and or project brief.
+These teams will liaise to manage all aspects of the project, meet regularly to undertake research, concept development and final presentation.

+• Tutorials are set up to enable individuals to discuss their work with members of staff.
 These can also involve groups of staff and students, with the objectives of encouraging analysis and reflection and providing feedback on progress.
-Tutorials function as strong elements of formative assessment. - Technical demonstrations of technical processes by staff or technician instructors.
-These defined units of technical instruction will most often be described as "workshops". - Educational Study visits take place in advertising and design agencies, cities, cultural centres, exhibitions and conferences, and introduce students to industry contacts and working practices. - Independent Study is essential in developing and sustaining a professional approach to work and students are expected to use all of the allocated learning time for work/ practice/ research in all modules.
-Self motivation and time management skills are an important part of the student education and experience and this independent practice forms the basis for ongoing student learning.
+Tutorials function as strong elements of formative assessment.

+• Technical demonstrations of technical processes by staff or technician instructors.
+These defined units of technical instruction will most often be described as "workshops".

+• Educational Study visits take place in design consultancies, cities, cultural centres, exhibitions and conferences, and introduce students to industry contacts and working practices.

+• Independent Study is essential in developing and sustaining a professional approach to work and students are expected to use all of the allocated learning time for work/ practice/ research in all modules.
+Self motivation and time management skills are an important part of the student education and experience and this independent practice forms the basis for on-going student learning.